 Erik Bosgraaf is generally considered to be one of the world’s most virtuosic recorder players, and certainly the most adventurous.
 Moreover, he is an inspiring conductor.
 To Erik, his instrument is an inexhaustible source of inspiration, with endless possibilities.
 He improvises, plays jazz, utilizes electronics and likes working with people in other areas of artistic endeavour such as cinematography.
 His repertoire extends from medieval music to Vivaldi’s Four Seasons to tomorrow’s music.
 For Erik there is no fundamental difference between historical and contemporary repertoire.
 He is of the opinion that ‘early music is always new’.
 As a soloist he is regularly invited to lead the orchestra himself.
 If not playing the recorder, he leads from the harpsichord or – in classical and later repertoire for chamber orchestra – conducts from the front.

 Sharing the stage

 In 2011 Erik Bosgraaf received the Nederlandse Muziekprijs, the most important classical music prize in The Netherlands.
-It is awarded by the Dutch State, on average less than once a year, Erik being the first and only recorder player to receive it since the prize was introduced in 1981.
+It is awarded by the Dutch state, on average, less than once a year, Erik being the first and only recorder player to receive it since the prize was introduced in 1981.
 Furthermore, he has received the Borletti-Buitoni Trust Award (2009) and the Northern Dutch music prize Het Gouden Viooltje (2012).
-In the 2011/12 season he was invited by the European Concert Hall Organisation (ECHO) to make an international tour as part of the Rising Stars programme, having been nominated by the Amsterdam Concertgebouw and BOZAR in Brussels.
+In the 2011/12 season he was invited by the European Concert Hall Organisation (ECHO) to do an international tour as part of the Rising Stars programme, having been nominated by the Amsterdam Concertgebouw and BOZAR in Brussels.